Changissnz/selfinterest/README.md

 With utility of the media by choice qualities, there is economy dedicated towards interacting with the related ends.
-Phenomena of connectivity, partially as designed effect from human beings, poses questions on what the idiom of "minding your own business" really means.
+Phenomena of connectivity, partially as designed effect from human beings, poses questions on what the idiom of "mind your own business" really means.
 A definitive trait of self-interest, a force that is not self-contained for any of its hosts, is reflected in quality onto the media of human design and function, with specific purposes that are always related to improvement and efficiency of form.
 Media of human design bears the effect of demanding its usage